-Checking in with Forest Ridge Academy!Back To News
+Checking in with Forest Ridge Academy!Back to stories

 One warm rainy day in February Engagement Officer Natalie McMaster spent the day with Forest Ridge Academy students talking about energy.
 Each classroom was able to spend half an hour learning about what energy is, where we get out energy, why we need to save energy, and how we are going to do it.
 The grade 6 class received an hour-long conversation on electricity and how they can reduce their electricity demand.
 They really enjoyed learned about energy and electricity.

 Each teacher received a Turn Off the Lights lightswitch cling for their classroom, a classroom energy checklist, and a list of questions they can ask themselves and the students to find out where they can waste less energy in their classrooms.
 The teachers were having a hard time keeping the lights on by the end of the day!